martincipriano/hintr/readme.md

 == Installation ==

 1. Download the plugin file and extract it.
-2. Upload the `hintr` folder to the `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Go to **Settings > Hintr** to configure the plugin options.
+3. Go to **Settings > Hintr** to configure the plugin options.

 == Frequently Asked Questions ==